Ahmad6564/Chess-Automation/MODEL_UPDATE.md

 ## 📦 Dependencies

 No new dependencies required.
-UI-TARS uses the same:
+Qwen2-VL uses the same:
 - `transformers`
 - `torch`
 - `accelerate`